TutorialsLast Updated Sep 6, 20247 min read

 Add project

 You will be prompted to either write a new configuration file or use the existing one in your project.
-Select the existing one and enter the name of the branch where your code is housed on GitHub.
+Select the existing one and enter the name of the GitHub branch it’s on.
 Click Set Up Project.

 Run workflow successfully